Everything about where the data comes from, how the projections are built, and what it costs (nothing).

 Yes.
 Every model can be exported to Excel (.xlsx) or JSON for further analysis in your own spreadsheets or tooling.

 No. The Cash Flow Projector is for informational and educational use only.
-Projections are model-based estimates and not guarantees of future performance.
+Projections and valuations are model-based estimates and not guarantees of future performance.
 Always consult a licensed financial advisor before making investment decisions.